 Bioinformatics requires scalable secure storage as well as high-capacity computing for analysis and interpretation of research data.
 Application development also has an important role providing integration and customization services.

 In a recent webinar hosted by Bio-ITWorld.com, National Institute on Aging (NIA) researcher Mike Nalls explained how the NIA is using cloud-based resources to aggregate all available exome data for Parkinson’s disease into one database for use by the larger Parkinson’s research community.
-The goals of the project are to:
+The goals of the cloud-based research project are to:

 - Aggregate Parkinson’s exome data from 10+ research sites with different requirements for permissions and sharing